 InterRegio trains connect Zurich and Geneva with cities across the whole of Switzerland.
 These trains make more stops than InterCity trains.

 S-Bahn (suburban trains) is a network of trains that operate within most big cities.
-Your Eurail pass is valid for the S-bahn in Zurich.
+Your Eurail pass is valid for the S-bahn.